Converting CDs to iTunes Audiobooks

 Don’t waste time with a Name tag for every track on the CD.
 Give just the first track of every chapter a Name tag, since the other tracks will lose their names during import anyway.

 How you name the chapters depends to some extent on whether you’re planning to merge the audiobook into a single file, and which iPod you have.

 If you don’t want to tag tracks as I suggest, you can make each audiobook a separate playlist.
-This lets you control the grouping and the order of play; but it’s extra work, it clutters up your Playlists menu, and it loses the advantage of the Audiobooks menu on iPod.
+This lets you control the grouping and the order of play; but it’s extra work, it clutters up yourmenu, and it loses the advantage of the menu on iPod.

 When each chapter is a file, I recommend a two- or three-part Name tag: short form of book title, chapter number with leading zeroes if necessary, and chapter title if desired.
 For example, here are some chapters from my audiobook conversion of The Lord of the Rings: